Last Updated: June 3, 2025 by TRUiC Team

 Wondering how to start an LLC in Rhode Island?
 We’ve got you covered.

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Rhode Island Department of State ($150 processing fee).
+To get started, you’ll need to pick a suitable business name, choose a registered agent, and file your Articles of Organization with the Rhode Island Department of State.
+The cost to form an LLC in Rhode Island is $150.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Rhode Island LLC formation service (recommended).